 Due to the Covid-19 pandemic, traditional casinos have been forced to enter the realm of online gaming and sports betting.
 In some casinos, online gambling revenue has more than doubled.
 This fact underlines that online gambling can be an additional source of income for this industry.
 In 2021, fantasy sports, online sports betting, esports, virtual reality platforms and traditional online gambling (such as blackjack and slot machines) are likely to continue to conquer the market.

-Several online gaming platforms have started accepting cryptocurrencies, allowing deposits, withdrawals and gambling using Bitcoin and other digital currencies.
+Several online gaming platforms have started accepting cryptocurrencies, allowing deposits, withdrawals and gambling VPN using Bitcoin and other digital currencies.
 The main advantage of cryptocurrency for the online gaming community is increased security and anonymity, which reduce the risk of hacking and identity theft.
 The use of cryptocurrency could also allow the gaming industry to target younger and tech-savvy players who don’t need traditional banking to play.

 New cryptocurrency technologies are currently being developed specifically for the online gaming industry, but can be used in traditional transactions as well.
 International Game Technology, the world’s largest slot machine manufacturer, is exploring cryptocurrency as a means of payment for casino games, creating the conditions so that they can also accept cryptocurrency.